sreejithbnaick/dexcount-checker/README.md

 If your Android Project Build is giving error on 64k method count, it is high time to understand how method count works and optimize the code.

-(Yes I know, Proguard & Multidex will automatically handle some of the cases.
-But not all the time).
+Yes I know, Proguard & Multidex will automatically handle some of the cases.
+But not all the time.

 How about writing optimized code without sacrificing readability and maintainability.
 To do that it would be great to know basic on how dex count increases.

 ## So how it works